Varnish - Classic Collector

 - Verify logs in Sumo Logic.

-- Add an FER to normalize the fields in Kubernetes environments.
+FER to normalize the fields in Kubernetes environments.
 Labels created in Kubernetes environments automatically are prefixed with pod_labels.
-To normalize these for our app to work, we need to create a Field Extraction Rule if not already created for WebServer Application Components.
-To do so:
+To normalize these for our app to work, a Field Extraction Rule named AppObservabilityVarnishFER is automatically created for Varnish Application Components.

-We use the Telegraf operator for Varnish metric collection and Sumo Logic Installed Collector for collecting Varnish logs.
+We use the Telegraf operator for Varnish metric collection and the Sumo Logic Installed Collector for collecting Varnish logs.
 The diagram below illustrates the components of the Varnish collection in a non-Kubernetes environment.

-Telegraf runs on the same system as Varnish, and uses the Varnish input plugin to obtain Varnish metrics, and the Sumo Logic output plugin to send the metrics to Sumo Logic.
-Logs from Varnish on the other hand are sent to a Sumo Logic Local File source.
+Telegraf runs on the same system as Varnish and uses the Varnish input plugin to obtain Varnish metrics, and the Sumo Logic output plugin to send the metrics to Sumo Logic.
+Logs from Varnish, on the other hand, are sent to a Sumo Logic Local File source.

 This section provides instructions for configuring metrics collection for the Sumo Logic app for Varnish.